 Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God. — Philippians 4:6

-Please use the form below to send us your prayer request, which is added to the confidential Clergy Prayer List.
-Indicate whether or not to include your prayer request on the Parish Prayer List as well, which is prayed in some public services, including on the internet.
-If posting about a friend or relative, we recommend keeping it brief and not including their last name.
+Please use the form below to send us your prayer request, which will be added to the Confidential Clergy prayer list.
+Indicate whether or not to include your prayer request name(s) on the Parish Prayer list.
+Currently, the name(s) on the Parish Prayer list are read at some public services and on the internet.
+If posting about a friend or relative, we recommend keeping it brief.
 God knows all the details.

 Every member at Church of the Incarnation may receive comfort, encouragement, and support during times of joy and times of sorrow through the various ministries for care and concern available within the parish.
 The clergy and designated lay pastoral ministers to visit our hospitalized and shut-in parishioners to bring them news of the parish, to pray with them, to provide sacramental care, and to be a reminder of God’s aiding presence.

 A hospital stay may involve the birth of a child, a planned medical procedure, or treatment for illness or injury.
 When you anticipate hospitalization or when it occurs suddenly, please notify the Church Office as early as possible of your or your loved one’s hospitalization.
 We will make every effort to visit you during your time of treatment and will include you in our parish prayers.

 In coordination with other area Episcopal Churches, Church of the Incarnation regularly provides a sacramental presence in several local nursing homes.
 These services are arranged and conducted by retired clergy associated with the parish.